 Step 3: Involve other university staff

 It is important to recognize your limitations in mental health diagnosis and treatment, and in law enforcement.
 Such issues require the support of specialists beyond the department.
 Instructors should consult with the Dean of Student Life, who may advise or initiate contact with other campus specialists.
-Psychologists and therapists at the University Counseling Center offer consultation about identifying and responding to mental health issues.
+Psychologists and therapists at Counseling Services offer consultation about identifying and responding to mental health issues.

 Judging writing and student intentions is an interpretive act.
 It is impossible to predict behavior on the basis of writing alone.
 When writing teachers are concerned about a student, their best service is to encourage that student to engage with specialists.
 We offer these guidelines caring about our students both as developing writers and as human beings.
 Guidelines help us think through situations, but they cannot tell us what to do in any absolute sense.
 The discussion of the student’s writing should be undertaken with deep concern for the privacy of the student and their right to free expression.
 The concern of the parties involved in responding to disturbing writing should be the possibility that the student’s writing is so disturbing that further action or intervention may be the wisest course of action.